ianfisk/dotfiles/tips.md

 - `git branch -D <branch-name>` followed by `git push origin --delete <branch-name>` - Delete a branch locally and on the remote.
 If already deleted on the remote, `git remote prune origin` removes references locally.

-- `git branch -u origin <new-branch>` - Set the local branch to track the upstream remote branch.
-Using `-u ...` with `git push` has the same effect.
+- `git push -u origin <new-branch>` - Push the local branch and set it to track the upstream remote branch.

+- `git branch -u origin <branch>` - Set a local branch to track a remote branch.

 - `git remote -vv` - View tracked remote repositories.